ibernt/Projects/stanford-cars/README.md

 ## Potential Avenues of Investigation:

 - Agressive LR for training all layers
+- Adding Weight-Decay and tuning Dropout
 - Train only on cropped images
 - Try alternate resnet sizes (benchmark used resnet152
-- Use non-standard fastai image augmentations
+- Use non-standard fastai image augmentations, including augmentations for this dataset can be found here: http://ee.sharif.edu/~shayan_f/fgcc/index.html

 Implementation of: